Posted by IKO Community Management on August 2, 2019 at 10:00 AM

 - A critical resource for any outdoor party is ice.
 If you have a large freezer in your home, purchase extra bags for use later in the evening.
 If your party is planned to last the entire day, instead of a covered dish, ask that a guest arriving towards the end to pick up a few bags on their way to your party.

 - Have plenty of bug spray and sunscreen available for your guests.
 It’s a good idea to have sun shelters set up if your party is completely outside.
 Citronella candles in the evening hours when mosquitos are most active are absolutely necessary.

 - If the party is continuing into the later hours of the evening, it’s a good idea to allow the younger children to retreat inside your house for a movie or some other calm activity.
 Parents may be enjoying the party, but it may be too much for little ones.
 Again, make sure that younger children are supervised at all times.

 - Even though your party may be outside, plan for guests to venture inside as well, whether to use the rest room or to take a break from the heat.
 This may mean some extra cleaning, just be prepared!

 - If you are serving alcohol at your party, make sure that your guests are getting home safely.
 If necessary, have the number for a cab company at the ready or plan for someone to be a designated driver.
+Do some research and find out if Uber or Lyft is available in your area, and let guests know to set up an account before they begin drinking.
 Encourage fun, but it’s your responsibility to make sure your guests are not endangering themselves or others on their way home.